Small Energy Suppliers – Is It Safe To Switch to Them in 2021?

 In 2018 there were more than 70 energy suppliers in the UK market.
-In 2022 we have 40 to choose from to supply our gas and electricity.
+In 2021 we have 55 to choose from to supply our gas and electricity.
 Most of these companies are considered small suppliers; generally having 250,000 customers or less.
 So many have failed that we need to ask if it’s safe to switch to them?

 Who are the small energy suppliers?

-The smaller energy companies still trading in 2022 include:
+The smaller energy companies include:

 • Good Energy